brentlintner/linus/TRACKER.md

     * Remove Files table as we won't use it anymore for now
     * NOTE: ensure db is saved for linus message (or is it just the debug tmp file not saving immediately?)

-* File Split / EOF Handling
-    * (DONE) When adding parts only look for a single \n after metadata header (so we don't lose indentation)
-    * (DONE) Always add a trailing newline to files
-    * Needed?
-Ensure files in the initial file references section are back to back (no newline between parts, like llm does)

-* Project Customization
-    * Per project .lin.md so it only applies if the context applies?
-    * language .linrc - Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)- add to .linrc
-    * library .linrc - Pull in best practices, cheatsheets and other useful information in general (or make the main background have that?)
-        * To start: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
+* Back to file version support
+    * Cache file versions in the db since we auto generate the prompt each time now

 ## Icebox

 ### Bugs

 ### Features

+* Focusing model experience
+    * (DONE) Turn down temperature
+    * (DONE) Tweak prompt to be more focused and concise (updated flow considering recency, guidance and primacy)
+    * Considering only showing the last tmux command (i.e. everything after 2nd last "^\$$")
+    * If the -f flag is not used, add a note to the prompt so that AI will use snippets only?

+* Context IDEA:
+    * Include LSP based information in the prompt, such as function signatures, class definitions, and mention in comments that files they are from?
+    * Any other metadata that can help the LLM understand the context better? (aside from picking files or parts of a file based on vector database)
+    * Maybe last edited, last modified, and other metadata that can help the LLM understand the context better?
+    * Meh on commit history...

+* Project Customization
+    * language - Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)- add to .linrc
+    * library - Pull in best practices, cheatsheets and other useful information in general (or make the main background have that?)
+        * To start: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Scrub terminal logs for sensitive data like keys, passwords or hashes